Performance Comparison: Apple And Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $31.03 Billion is 107.0x above the industry average, highlighting stronger profitability and robust cash flow generation.
+The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $31.03 Billion, which is 110.82x above the industry average, implying stronger profitability and robust cash flow generation.

 -

-The company has higher gross profit of $43.72 Billion, which indicates 49.68x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $43.72 Billion, which indicates 53.32x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -